sameerdewan/Flight-Insurance/README.md

 In a dedicated terminal <code>(terminal 1)</code>, run the following:

+    npm install

+After the install is completed, run the following in the dedicated terminal <code>(terminal 1)</code>:

     npm run ganache

 In another dedicated terminal <code>(terminal 2)</code>, run the following: